 Our Audit Committee reviews and pre-approves the scope and the cost of all audit and permissible non-audit services performed by our independent auditor.
-All of the services provided by Grant Thornton Bharat LLP (formerly "Grant Thornton India LLP") and Grant Thornton member firms during the last fiscal year have been pre-approved by our Audit Committee.
+All of the services provided by Grant Thornton Bharat LLP and Grant Thornton member firms during the last fiscal year have been pre-approved by our Audit Committee.